-When looking for opportunities, G15 housing associations reported to us that they tend to avoid tall buildings and small (below 50 homes) .
+When looking for opportunities, G15 housing associations reported to us that they tend to avoid tall buildings and small schemes (below 50 homes) .
 Tall buildings attract higher service charges, have been subject to changing building safety regulations and present concerns in terms of being lettable to families with children.
 Small and/or schemes situated outside their core operational footprint are – generally - very inefficient for them to manage.
-The data (Graph 2) seems to confirm that, when delivering small schemes, G15 housing associations have shifted their focus on land-led delivery.
+The data (Graph 2) seems to confirm that, in the context of a general contraction in development activity, when delivering small schemes, G15 housing associations priorities land-led delivery over section 106 acquisitions.